 2. Add testimonials

-Testimonials from previous clients are the best ways to win work.
+Testimonials from previous clients are among the best ways to win work.
 How can they trust you without any reviews?
 They can’t.
-So you have to add some testimonials.
+So you have to add some testimonials to your perfect portfolio.
 When a client can see that you’ve got 10 positive reviews, they are going to trust that you can do the job a lot better than the person with 1 positive review.

 To add a testimonial, follow these steps: